coder/docs/guides/workspaces.md

 increases as the images need to support multiple projects, each potentially with its own language, set of tooling, and dependencies.

+Nevertheless, for teams that do not have a complex development workflow, we recommend starting with one workspace per developer, since it is the fastest, most straightforward model to adopt.

 ## One workspace per developer

 With one workspace per developer, you can think of the Coder workspace the way